The History of my Mormon Heritage

 One day, when Johny came home, he found that Mette had shaved her head.
 All her beautiful, long blond hair was gone.
 He asked her why she had done this.
 Mette laughed as she said, “I just wanted to see what it would be like to be bald.”
 Johny couldn’t understand why his wife would do such a thing, but he consoled himself by thinking that it would grow back.

 A few weeks later, when he got home, he found Mette in the middle of painting the kitchen bright red.
 Johny asked, “What are you doing?”
 Mette replied, “I want a little color.”
-Johny began wondering what other surprises he might come home to in the future.
+Johny began wondering what other surprises he might come home to.

 In November 1959, Mette started to feel very ill.
 She went to see the doctor to find out what was wrong with her.
 The doctor diagnosed her with tuberculosis.
 Due to the seriousness of the illness, she was hospitalized immediately.
 Mette was admitted to the same hospital where her dad, Karl, was a patient because he also had tuberculosis.

-Mette and Johny felt it would be best for Sander to be placed in a home where children could live for as long as they needed to.
+Mette and Johny felt it would be best for Sander to be placed in a home where children could live as long as needed.
 Mette was sad to be away from her nine-month-old baby.
 When she had been in the hospital for three months, she was finally allowed to leave for a few hours so she could visit Sander.

 Mette and Johny were excited to see their baby again.
 When they arrived at the home where Sander was staying, the caretakers brought him to them.
 Sander was now a year old.
 When he saw his parents, he did not recognize them.
 Sander cried and didn’t want anything to do with them.
 Mette was heartbroken.

-Since Mette was improving, the doctor allowed her to visit Sander once a month for a few hours at a time.
-Because Sander was so young, he didn’t understand these visits and didn’t seem to care much for the time they spent together, he would rather be with the ladies who were taking care of him.
+As Mette improved, the doctor allowed her to visit Sander once a month for a few hours at a time.
+Because Sander was so young, he didn’t understand these visits and didn’t seem to care much for the time they spent together; he would rather be with the ladies who were taking care of him.

 After eight months in the hospital, Mette was finally well enough to be released.